This page has been completely rewritten into a full Getting Started series! Get started with Commerce here »

 Note: Commerce is a rather big package which takes some time to be packaged on our server and then downloaded.
 It may take up to 30 seconds.

 Once downloaded you can install Commerce.
 During the installation you can choose to automatically create a bunch of things for you, including currencies, a default shipping method, and cart/checkout resources.
-You can change all of these things after installation if needed, so it's recommended that you keep all boxes ticked.
+You can change all of these things after installation if needed, so it’s recommended that you keep all boxes ticked unless you have a good reason not to.

 The installation will also check if your server meets the most important Requirements.
 This includes the MODX version and PHP version.
 If your site/server doesn’t meet those requirements, the installation will not complete.
 Other requirements (such as serving the site over HTTPS) are only enforced when you want to set the shop to live mode.